5 Powerful Self-Care Rituals for Black Women Healing in Their Prime

 Reclaiming Rest as Resistance

-As Black women, we've been taught to carry the world on our shoulder, to be strong, resilient, and endlessly giving.
+As Black women, we've been taught to carry the world on our shoulders, to be strong, resilient, and endlessly giving.
 But somewhere between caring for everyone else and proving our worth, we forgot that self-care rituals for Black women aren't selfies, they're survival.
 They're how we honor the ancestors who fought for our freedom to rest, heal, and simply be.

 I learned this the hard way.
 After years of pouring from an empty cup, I found myself depleted, disconnected, and wondering when I'd stopped prioritizing my own peace.
 That's when I discovered that intentional self-care for Black women isn't just bubble baths and face masks (though those are lovely).
 It's about creating sacred spaces where we can shed the weight of the world, reconnect with our bodies, and remember that we are worthy of gentleness.

 Today, I'm sharing five transformative self-care rituals for Black women that helped me reclaim my joy, my energy, and my sense of self.
-These aren't just activities—they're acts of resistance in a world that profits from our exhaustion.
+These aren't just activities, they're acts of resistance in a world that profits from our exhaustion.

 Ritual #1 - Morning Affirmations and Meditation